hirememorey/election_game/developer_handoff.md

 **Solution**: Added mandate display section with toggle functionality **Impact**: Players can now understand their secret victory conditions and make strategic decisions

+### **Targeted Favor Selection Flow**
+**Problem**: Using targeted favors (e.g., "Target player loses 3 PC.") consumed AP and the favor without letting the player choose a target, resulting in logs like "but no target was specified."
+**Solution**: Added an initiate/submit UI flow to select a valid target before executing the favor.
+AP and favor are only consumed upon valid execution; AI now selects valid targets automatically.
+**Impact**: Prevents accidental favor loss, improves UX clarity, and standardizes prompts in line with the state-driven UI action pattern.

 ## **🚀 What a New Developer Should Do First**

 1. **Read the debug output carefully** - it contains the answers